 For years now, I’ve described the internet as an all-you-can-eat buffet for content writers — meaning that there’s enough work out there for as many writers as want to partake.
 Unfortunately, the reverse is true, too.
 There are soooo many freelance writers looking for work, and, as far as work quality goes, they range from fried spam to reverse-seared beef tenderloin.
-And sometimes it’s hard to know what you’re going to get, which means that there is no single guaranteed way to help your content writer succeed.
+And, when you outsource content writing, sometimes it’s hard to know what you’re going to get, which means that there is no single guaranteed way to help your content writer succeed.

 The reality is that there’s no amount of editing that will elevate the fried spam crowd, and the beef tenderloin writers will often “manage up,” making you a better editor.
 For everybody else — the center of the bell curve, so to speak — creating good content is a collaborative effort.
 And if you don’t hold up your end of the bargain, even top-drawer writers won’t be able to do their best content marketing work.